junior-devleague/waipahu/basicJavascript/README.md

 <h4>Suggested Format for Delivery</h4>

 <h5>Research Assignments</h5>
-<p>The following assigments were given to help the students grasp about each topic above.
-Students are required to reseach each topic before projects are given.</p>
+<p>The following assignments were given to help the students grasp about each topic above.
+Students are required to research each topic before projects are given.</p>

 <ul>
   <li><a href="https://github.com/junior-devleague/waipahu/blob/master/assignments/RA-js_arrays_objects.txt">Objects and Arrays</a> - Students will research the syntax and how to access each data type.</li>